1. Do you

 Cannabis and the Workplace

 So what to do?
 If your company has a drug policy, you can be terminated for using marijuana even if it is legal in your state.
-Pennsylvania does not currently have any protections for medical marijuana users.
+Pennsylvania does protect medical marijuana patients and caregivers from employers from firing or threatening to fire or discriminating or retaliating against an employee just because the individual is certified to use medical marijuana.
+However, Pennsylvania does not currently have any protections for medical marijuana users whose employers require drug testing as a requirement for employment or who may be terminated from their job if they test positive for marijuana.
 Some patients claiming medical necessity have been successful in court, but others have not.
 That is something you have to determine is worth pursuing.
 It is a perplexing situation for both employers who want to protect their business but also stay competitive by hiring the best candidates who might use marijuana as well as employees who want to work but also rely on medical marijuana to treat their serious medical condition.

 What conditions qualify for a medical cannabis recommendation?